-Turn the facing to inside of the robe, allow the seam line to roll inside slightly.
+Turn the facing to the inside of the robe, and allow the seam line to roll inside slightly.
 Press along the neck edge.

 The next step is finishing the raw edge of the facing.
 I used my serger for that.
-That’s how the facing looks like after pressing.
+That’s what the facing looks like after pressing.

 Now let me show you how to finish the facing around a zipper.